Rockford, Hampshire

-Rockford is a hamlet on the western edge of the New Forest National Park of Hampshire, England.
+Rockford is a hamlet in the civil parish of Ellingham, Harbridge and Ibsley, in the New Forest district of Hampshire, England, on the western edge of the New Forest National Park.
 Its nearest town is Ringwood, which lies approximately 1.8 miles (2.9 km) south from the hamlet.
-It is in the civil parish of Ellingham, Harbridge and Ibsley.

 Overview

 Rockford is a hamlet close to the village of Ellingham.
 It is separated from Ellingham by a series of lakes known collectively as Blashford Lakes, which have been created as the result of sand and gravel extraction since the 1950s.
 The hamlet has one pub known as The Alice Lisle.

 Close to Moyles Court, next to the lane leading to Linwood, stands the Moyles Court Oak, one of the largest trees in the New Forest, and which could be older than the famous Knightwood Oak.
 The lanes about the hamlet harbour the suckering remnants of Goodyer's Elm, a rare and unusual tree discovered by John Goodyer in 1624, but decimated by Dutch elm disease in the late 20th century.